JoseRZapata/data-science-project-template/docs/local_setup.md

         git commit -m "🎉 Begin a project, Initial commit"
     ```

-4. Run `make install` to install the dependencies of the project.
+4. Run `make install_env` to install the dependencies of the project.
 Or You can do the same running this commands:

     ```shell title="install dependencies"
         uv sync --all-groups
+        uv run pre-commit install
     ```

 5. 🎉 Congrats Start coding your project.